YoeDistro/yoe-distro/README.md

 - _build_: temporary directory where build actually takes place
 - _conf_: configuration files for the build
 - _sources_: various sources used for the build.
 The entries in this directory are git submodules.
+Note, by default, submodules are shallow clones.
+If you need the the full git history of a submodule, then run `git fetch --unshallow` in the submodule directory.
 - _downloads_: contains files that are downloaded by various recipes during builds.
 - _tools_: utility scripts